Japanese Film Festival

-The Japanese Film Festival returns in 2018 with a packed program of 30 features and one doco, all curated by the Japan Foundation, Sydney, a non-profit cultural organisation that works to promote Japanese culture abroad.
+For 2019, the Japanese Film Festival offers an exciting line-up of 29 feature films and one documentary, all curated by the Japan Foundation, Sydney – a non-profit organisation that works to promote Japanese culture abroad.

 The program ticks many of the boxes when it comes to the things we love about Japanese culture.
 There's anime, teenage romance, urban alientation, ghosts, samurai, yakuza, kitsch and comedy with a bizarre edge.
 However, this year’s festival also brings some new perspectives, giving lesser-known stories a moment in the spotlight.

 Opening night film Masquerade Hotel stars two of the most popular actors in Japan, Takuya Kimura (Howl’s Moving Castle) and Masami Nagasawa (Your Name).
 Based on a popular novel, it’s an Agatha Christie-style murder mystery set in an upmarket Tokyo hotel, where a detective and a hotel employee must work together despite their differences to stop the killer striking again.